Hedron LogoAfternoon

 Why it matters

-• One statewide rate: no need to track different local jurisdictions.
+• One statewide rate: no local-rate tracking.

 • Predictable compliance: always collect 8%.